malinindev/check-unused-css/README.md

 ```

 In such cases, the tool will skip the check and mark it as passed.
 Avoid dynamic access and use explicit class names for clarity.

+## NOTE
+This tool finds CSS classes that are declared in stylesheets but unused in components - not the other way around.
+It won't detect TypeScript references to CSS classes that don't exist in stylesheets.

 ## License